shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 !!! caution

-      Depending upon whether the 'Testnet' **App Address** value or the 'Mainnet' **App Address** value is used to integrate an application with the Auth SDK, the app is deployed on the corresponding Arcana Network.
+      Depending upon whether the 'Testnet' **{{config.extra.arcana.app_address}}** value or the 'Mainnet' **{{config.extra.arcana.app_address}}** value is used to integrate an application with the Auth SDK, the deployment of the app happens on the respective Arcana Network.
 "Testnet" usage is not billed but if an application chooses 'Mainnet' while integrating with the Auth SDK, it will be billed in the forthcoming releases.

 #### Switch Applications